-The DCTA Investment Officer(s) shall attend at least one investment training session within twelve months of taking office or assuming duties, and not less often than once in a two-year period that begins on the first day of the fiscal year and consists of the two consecutive years after that date, and shall receive not less than ten hours of instruction relating to investment responsibilities.
+The DCTA Investment Officer(s) shall attend at least one investment training session consisting of no less than 10 hours of instruction relating to investment responsibilities within twelve months of taking office or assuming duties, and subsequently shall receive a minimum of 10 hours not less often than once in a two-year period that begins on the first day of the fiscal year and consists of the two consecutive years after that date, and shall receive not less than ten hours of instruction relating to investment responsibilities.
 The investment training session shall be provided by an independent source approved by the Board of Directors.
 See Attachment I for a list of Board approved independent investment training sources.
 Contingent upon Board approval, additional independent sources from which investment training may be obtained shall include a professional organization, an institute of higher learning, or any sponsor other than a business organization with whom DCTA may engage in an investment transaction.
 Such training shall include education in investment controls, security risks, strategy risks, market risks, and compliance with the Public Funds Investment Act.